-Storage API Deatils#
+Storage API Details#

 Lithops allows to create a Storage instance and abstract away the backend implementation details.
 The standard way to get a Storage object set up is to import the lithops Storage class and create an instance.